How Does AI Reduce False Positives in AML?

 Artificial Intelligence (AI) is essential for detecting financial crime.
 But how does it improve anti-money laundering (AML) processes and operations?
 AI reduces false positives and finds more suspicious behavior than rules-based technology.
 By doing so, AI empowers financial institutions (FIs) to take a better-informed, risk-based approach to AML.

-Hawk AI recently hosted a webinar with ACAMS where we talked about the practicalities of using AI for AML detection.
+Hawk recently hosted a webinar with ACAMS where we talked about the practicalities of using AI for AML detection.
 We showed the benefits that AML professionals can expect to see from using AI and we discussed the challenges that are inherent to implementing AI for AML detection and how they can be overcome.

 Watch the full webinar.
 (Access with free ACAMS registration.)